 "If you enjoy depth, don't force yourself to seek breadth.

 If you prefer single-tasking to multi-tasking, stick to your guns."

 This is a story about the bottom journal in that luscious stack.
 In the photo, four of the many journals in process, a little subset.
 Starting at the top: 5x8" Moleskine, Art Doodle Love Journal, the Turquoise Altered Book, and The Chance Journal.

 The Chance journal has evolved into a study of patterns, brush strokes, blends & drips in gouache, experiments with layering, composition, mark-making... and shapes.
 This is an Iona journal with watercolor paper; I got it at the Fort Worth Arts Festival!

 Finishing a beloved journal comes with a touch of bitter-sweetness, because it becomes an integral component of your creative practice.
 Two years!
 This is a large journal, measured by both page size and # of pages.
 Most of the pages, backs & fronts, are in gouache.

-I'm happy that after so many years of doing art, it feels very much OK to just start a journal or a page.
-There is no heaviness to that.
+I'm happy that after so many years of doing art, it feels really good & refreshing to start a journal or a page.
+There is no heaviness or fear.
 I'm constantly starting, working, finishing, it's all part of the process.
 Years ago, I would not have known what on earth to do in this journal, to be equal to it.

 This journal was in the rotation for about two years and I think there are still a few sides unfinished, and I'll paint those this week.
 So it's done.
 It's a wrap.
 When one journal moves out of the queue, another starts up.
 And it works like this.
 If I finish a journal where I'm drawing, for example, another drawing journal takes its place.
 So it's not as random as it may appear.